thewizardplusplus/go-html-selector/README.md

   - HTML tags;
   - HTML attributes;
 - options:
+  - filters:
     - filtering a result:
       - by specified HTML tags;
       - by specified HTML attributes;
+    - friendly representation of filters:
+      - for parsing from JSON;
+      - for definition as a code literal;
 - representing a result:
   - grouping HTML attributes by their tags;
+- optimizations:
+  - of searching for the right one among filters;
+  - of conversion from a byte slice to a string;
-- optimizations by the number:
+  - by the number:
     - of memory allocations;
     - of string copies.

 ## Installation